PEDIATRIC SCOLIOSIS HUB

 Latest technology

-One of the most difficult areas of treating scoliosis is determining the patients that will progress to a severe condition and require treatment.
+One of the most difficult areas of treating scoliosis is determining the patients who will progress to a severe condition and require treatment.
 Being able to predict scoliosis progression at an early stage improves treatment and makes it safer, more patient-friendly, and more effective.
-Our scoliosis doctors provide the best and latest scoliosis treatments for children, including a series of minimally invasive scoliosis surgeries.
+Our scoliosis doctors, Hostin and Kishan, provide the best and latest scoliosis treatments for children, including a series of minimally invasive scoliosis surgeries.

 Personalized care